-- Garden maintenance facility Removal of the former depot north of the tennis court and re-establishment of lawn area, creation of a new maintenance facility to the rear of the curator's cottage. - Toddlers' playground and new picnic area Installation of a toddler play area adjacent to the existing playground; installation of picnic area in the former toddler play area. - 7 Tennis courts Repairs and upgrades to lighting, fencing and internal pavilion facilities. - Basketball court Addition of a second basketball hoop for the basketball area. - Avenues and rare tree replacement, infill planting Tree renewal and replacement northern edge at Carlton Street, row adjacent to the picnic area, rare tree replacement (Acmena ingens). - Curator's cottage Restoration of the bluestone plinth, cast iron fence and gate facing Carlton Street.
-Replacement of the Bhutan hedge with a new species. - Garden bed fencing Restoration of the original garden bed fencing around shrub beds near north west entry and curator's cottage fence.

-Exhibition Reserve (with Museums Victoria)

-- New stormwater collection tank City of Melbourne made a financial contribution to the stormwater collection tank installed by Museums Victoria.
-In return, use of the collected water is shared for re-use on site. - Tree replacement in Museum forecourt Advice and assistance provided by City of Melbourne on a tree replacement project for the two square planter areas.
+Carlton G ardens South 1 Parterre Garden - Reconstruction of formal parterre gardens south of the Royal Exhibition Building.
+2 Scroll Garden - Reconstruction of the scroll garden (original decorative bed shape) south of the western section of the Melia walk.
+3 Pathways and entry garden beds - Reconstruction of the curved pathway and entry garden beds near corner of Rathdowne and Victoria streets.
+4 Avenues renewal and rare tree replacement - Renewal and replacement of the Oak Avenue, Melia Avenue and rare tree replacement (Harpephyllum caffrum).
+Carlton G ardens North 5 Garden maintenance facility - Removal of the former depot north of the tennis court and re-establishment of lawn area, creation of a new maintenance facility to the rear of the curator's cottage.
+6 Toddlers' playground and new picnic area - Installation of a toddler play area adjacent to the existing playground; installation of picnic area in the former toddler play area.
+7 Tennis courts - Repairs and upgrades to lighting, fencing and internal pavilion facilities.
+8 Basketball court - Addition of a second basketball hoop for the basketball area.
+9 Avenues and rare tree replacement, infill planting - Tree renewal and replacement - northern edge at Carlton Street, row adjacent to the picnic area, rare tree replacement (Acmena ingens).
+10 Curator's cottage - Restoration of the bluestone plinth, cast iron fence and gate facing Carlton Street.
+Replacement of the Bhutan hedge with a new species.
+11 Garden bed fencing - Restoration of the original garden bed fencing around shrub beds near north west entry and curator's cottage fence.
+Exhibition Reserve (with Museums Victoria) 12 New stormwater collection tank - City of Melbourne made a financial contribution to the stormwater collection tank installed by Museums Victoria.
+In return, use of the collected water is shared for re-use on site.
+13 Tree replacement in Museum forecourt - Advice and assistance provided by City of Melbourne on a tree replacement project for the two square planter areas.
+Connectio ons and linkages 14 Barkly-Carlton-Rathdowne streets - Redesigned the intersection to improve safety for pedestrians and cyclists.
+15 Rathdowne Street cycle lane - Implemented a dedicated cycle lane along Rathdowne Street. (now a protected cycling lane).
+16 Minor improvements to Nicholson Street shared path as opportunities arose.
+Onsite int erpretation and signage (with Museums Victoria) 17 Onsite signage - Installation of signage at key locations on site consistent with World Heritage place guidelines.
+18 Interpretive information - Creation of a self-guided walk around the site and contributions to a dedicated webpage on the Museums Victoria site.